 Protections through a provisional patent application are only for one full year from the application filing date.
 This period is called a "pendency period."
 During this time the patent process is pending and cannot be extended under any circumstances.
 If you ignore the deadline without submitting the full non-provisional application, you risk losing the rights to your own invention.

 Even though this term is used by inventors and some patent services, there is no such thing as a provisional patent.
 What the term is referring to is aprovisional patent application (PPA), which is not even a patent at al

 Updated November 25, 2020:

 A patent is a set of exclusive rights governed by a state and granted to an inventor for a set period of time in exchange for the disclosure of the creation.
 If you have patented an invention, you have developed something special and different.

 What Is an Invention?

 An invention is a concept or object that is newly created and never made before.
 However, "What is an invention?" is truly a complicated question today.
 Another question emerges.
 What truly makes a thing unique or different from what came before it?
 The Supreme Court and the Court of Appeals, as well as the Patent and Trademark Office, have developed a specific language to define what makes up a genuine invention.

 A Markman hearing is a court hearing in which a judge determines the meaning of disputed words in a patent infringement lawsuit.
 A Markman hearing is also known as a construction hearing.
 When a judge determines the meaning of the disputed words, it's called claim construction.

 To determine patent infringement, a jury must fully understand the definition of words used in the patent.
 A patented invention must be described with precise wording on its patent application.
-This wording and the defined definitions from the Markman hearing is what jurists use to determine if patent infringement has occurred.
+This wording and the defined definitions from the Markman hearing is what jurists use to determine if patent infringement ha

 - 15 min read